-Before you start using Elastic Load Balancing, you must configure one or more listeners for your load balancer.
+Before you start using Elastic Load Balancing, you must configure one or more listeners for your Classic Load Balancer.
 A listener is a process that checks for connection requests.
 It is configured with a protocol and a port for front-end (client to load balancer) connections, and a protocol and a port for back-end (load balancer to back-end instance) connections.

 Elastic Load Balancing supports the following protocols:

 The HTTPS protocol uses the SSL protocol to establish secure connections over the HTTP layer.
 You can also use the SSL protocol to establish secure connections over the TCP layer.